 Newly developed surface engineering techniques as well as more advanced coatings now offer enhanced self-cleaning and improved icephobicity and anti-corrosive properties.
 These technologies benefit the power industry by reducing risk of insulator flashover and lowering corona losses and noise from conductors and line fittings.
 Similarly, they help alleviate corrosion as well as mechanical problems caused by ice and snow accretion on overhead networks.
 They even support environmental issues by reducing visual impact of power lines.

-This edited contribution to INMR by international T&D expert, Alberto Pigini, and Pasquale Graziosi of EKD Project in Italy covers diverse coating application in power systems and also illustrates a case history of success achieved with one such application.
+This edited past contribution to INMR by T&D expert, Alberto Pigini, and Pasquale Graziosi of EKD Project in Italy covered diverse coating applications in power systems and also presented a case history of success in one such application.

 Coating Application on Conductors